AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 :::tip

-If you wish to move cross-chain(XCM) assets to Astar Native accounts from Astar EVM accounts, you will first need to send tokens back to the origin chains and make another cross-chain(XCM) transfer to Astar Native account
+If you wish to move cross-chain(XCM) assets to Astar Native accounts from Astar EVM accounts, you will first need to send tokens back to the origin chains and make another cross-chain(XCM) transfer to Astar Native account.

 :::